-- Aluminium: Aluminium is a very light material.
-So, aluminium weeders are very comfortable to work with.
+- Aluminum: Aluminium is a very light material.
+So, aluminum weeders are very comfortable to work with.
 They are also the perfect option for the elderly, who might face difficulties working with heavy steel or iron weeders.

 - Bamboo: Bamboo makes incredible shafts for weeders.
 They are lightweight, long-lasting, and eco-friendly.
 And the most important thing is they are bamboo weeders are very cheap.
 Although, they are not perfect for every job.

 As a weeder is fundamentally a hand tool, the handle of this tool is a pretty important factor to consider.
 An ergonomic handle of a weeder can provide a cushioned grip and save users from strain and pain.
 O-shaped handles are easy to grab from any angle; these are quite handy to grasp from different positions.